DevExpress/devextreme-documentation/concepts/Common/Security Considerations/40 Content Security Policy/05 Common CSP Directives.md

-There are a set of different directives that you can implement in a CSP, to fit the security needs of your website or application.

-To get started, create a list of policies or directives to define which resources your site will allow or restrict.
-See the list of common CSP directives and source values in the table below:
+You can specify a set of CSP rules to define which resources your site will allow or restrict.
+See the list of common CSP directives and source values in the tables below:

 <table class="dx-table">
     <tbody>